 HOW TO REHEAT NASI KUNING

-I would recommend moist heat like steamer.
+I would recommend moist heat like a steamer.
 Simply bring the water in the steamer to a boil and then steam on high heat for 5 minutes.
-If you want to use microwave, sprinkle some water on the rice and then microwave on high for a minute or two or until it’s heated through.
+If you want to use the microwave, sprinkle some water on the rice and then microwave it on high for a minute or two or until it’s heated through.
 If you plan to use it for nasi goreng, there’s no need to reheat the rice.